BrianHGrant/bhg-concepts/README.md

 ## Technologies Used

-_Site created using Bootstrap, CSS, and HTML
+_Site uses JQuery and Bootstrap

 ### License